ababic/django-cogwheels/docs/source/usage/index.rst

         SETTING_NAME = "default-value"

-2. Instead of importing variables from the ``defaults`` module directly, you import a `settings helper` object, and query that for your setting values instead, e.g.
+2. Within your project, rather than importing variables from ``defaults``, you import a `settings helper` object, and query that for your setting values instead, e.g.

     .. code-block:: console